 Better, then, to take the first 10 years of your career to discover your interests, your talents, and your preferences.
 It is also a good time to work on your personal development.
 That could at first be being a team player, learning technical skills, or managing your own time or a project.
 And it certainly should include experience in a non-traditional environment, preferably abroad.
 In today’s world, Barry Salzberg, former CEO of Deloitte told me, gathering international experience is a quasi condition sine qua non to make it to the top at the end of your career.

-The second thing I noticed was that most successful leaders, whether they were men or women, from America or from elsewhere, had a solid relationship and a stable family background.
+The second leadership lesson I understood was that most successful leaders, whether they were men or women, from America or from elsewhere, had a solid relationship and a stable family background.
 In the example above, all three CEOs had been with their respective partners since at least their early twenties.
 That turned out not be a coincidence.
 It was a pattern that indicated correlation.

 “My wife was there all along the way,” Paul Bulcke said, “she was a major factor in my success.”
 He didn’t only say that – I saw it, as his wife remained in touch after the interviews we conducted, and the couple often travelled together to events.
 The same was true for the women CEOs I talked to.
 Susan Cameron, CEO of tobacco giant Reynolds American, told me how her career only went on a stable upward path after she met her husband.
 Orit Gadiesh, Chairman of consulting firm Bain & Company, met her husband, an Oxford graduate and adventurer, when both were young consultants at Bain.